kasparsd/limit-login-attempts/readme.txt

 == Todo ==

-* There is no built in way to change user login name or nicename.
+* There is no built in way to change user login name or nicename -- split to separate plugin?
-* Smarter matching vs login name
 * Translations
+* Test vs. 2.5
+* Keep two versions (1.x and 2.x)?

 == Frequently Asked Questions ==